WSU ROAR: FAQs

 Would they receive a transcript?
 A certificate?

 WSU students will receive a certificate of completion for the program.
-After receiving the Comprehensive Transition Program accreditation, students will receive the accredited certificate.
 Note that this certificate is not a college diploma and it is not a professional diploma earned through Washington State University.
-Rather, it is a certification provided by the U.S. Department of Education as part of the Higher Education Act.
+Rather, it is a college recognized certificate of completion.

 How much does the program cost?